-Summer’s coming (believe it or not) and here's an often cited scenario with the average homeowner: They’re at home, minding their own business, having a bowl of popcorn and watching their favorite TV show, when they notice that terrible sound; drip... drip... drip.
-They turn their head to see the cat licking at a puddle that's gradually forming on the dining room floor.
-Suddenly: Anxiety, stress, and that sinking feeling.
+Summer’s coming (believe it or not) and here's an often cited scenario with the average homeowner: They’re sitting in their house, minding their own business, having a bowl of popcorn and watching their favorite TV show, when suddenly he/she hears awful sound; drip... drip... drip.
+They look over to see the dog licking at a puddle that's gradually forming on the kitchen floor.
+In a flash: Anxiety, stress, and that sinking feeling.
 What caused the leak?; water heater, leaky toilet, shower, faucet?
-Nope – the central air conditioner is frozen solid.
-This can occur anywhere, from Savannah to Thailand, regardless of climate.
+No – the central air conditioner is frozen solid.
+This can occur anywhere, from Savannah to Timbuktu, regardless of climate.

 Why Air Conditioners Freeze